Cronulla

-Cronulla is a suburb of Sydney, in the state of New South Wales, Australia.
+Cronulla is a suburb of Sydney, New South Wales, Australia.
 Boasting numerous surf beaches and swimming spots, the suburb attracts both tourists and Greater Sydney residents.
-Cronulla is located 26 kilometres south of the Sydney central business district, in the local government area of the Sutherland Shire.
+Cronulla is 26 kilometres south of the Sydney central business district, in the local government area of the Sutherland Shire.

-Cronulla is located on a peninsula framed by Botany Bay to the north, Bate Bay to the east, Port Hacking to the south, and Gunnamatta Bay to the west.
+Cronulla is on a peninsula framed by Botany Bay to the north, Bate Bay to the east, Port Hacking to the south, and Gunnamatta Bay to the west.
 The neighbouring suburb of Woolooware lies to the west of Cronulla, and Burraneer lies to the southwest.
 The Kurnell peninsula, the site of the first landfall on the eastern coastline made by Captain James Cook in 1770, is reached by driving northeast out of Cronulla on Captain Cook Drive.

 History

-Cronulla is derived from the Aboriginal word Kurranulla, meaning ‘'place of the small pink seashell'’ in the dialect of the area's Indigenous inhabitants, the Gweagal, who were a clan of the Tharawal (or Dharawal) tribe.
+Cronulla is derived from the Aboriginal word Kurranulla, meaning "place of the small pink seashell" in the dialect of the area's Indigenous inhabitants, the Gweagal, who were a clan of the Tharawal (or Dharawal) tribe.
 They inhabited the southern geographic areas of Sydney.
 The beaches were named by Surveyor Robert Dixon who surveyed here in 1827-28 and, by 1840, the main beach was still known as Karranulla.
 In July 1852 the schooner Venus was wrecked on the beach, which was referred to in newspaper reports as Cooranulla.

 Matthew Flinders and George Bass explored and mapped the coastline and Port Hacking estuary in 1796 and the southernmost point of Cronulla is named Bass and Flinders Point in their honour.
 John Connell received a grant of 380 acre in 1835.
 Thomas Holt (1811–88) owned most of the land that stretched from Sutherland to Cronulla in the 1860s.
 Holt built Sutherland House on the foreshore of Gwawley Bay in 1818, on the eastern side of Sylvania.
 In 1888 master mariner Captain Joseph Henry Rounce Spingall became the pioneering resident of Cronulla when, with his family, he constructed the two-storey 'Oriental Guest House' on land above where today's North Cronulla Hotel sits.
 The Depression of 1890 and a lack of reliable transport access from Sutherland saw "The Captain's" pub sold.
 The Cronulla area was subdivided in 1895 and land was offered for sale at 10 pounds per acre.
 In 1899, the government named the area Gunnamatta, which means sandy hills.
 On 26 February 1908, it was officially changed to Cronulla and Gunnamatta was used for the name of the bay, on the western side.